Level sets of depth measures in abstract spaces

 \section{Introduction}

-The study of depths in statistics has gained importance in the last three decades.
-The best well-known and most studied among them include the half space depth \citep{tukey1975}, the simplicial depth \citep{liu1990,liu1992}, and the multivariate $L^1$ depth \citep{vardi2000}.
-Other well-known depths are the convex hull peeling depth \citep{barnett1976}, the Oja depth \citep{oja1983}, and the spherical depth \citep{elmore2006}, among others.
-They have been extended to function spaces, see \citep{fraiman2001,lopez2009,claeskens2014,cuevas2009}, to Riemannian manifolds, see \citep{fraiman2019}, and also to general metric spaces, see \citep{fraiman2020}.
-Several applications of depths have been proposed, for instance, in classification problems, by means of the depth-depth method \citep{vencalek2017}, or to functional data \citep{mosler2017}.
-Most classical notions of depth, introduced initially on $\mathbb{R}^d$, can not be directly extended to general metric spaces or even to function spaces or manifolds.
+Statistical depth functions have gained importance in the last three decades.
+The best well-known and most studied among them include the half space depth \cite{tukey1975}, the simplicial depth \cite{liu1990,liu1992}, and the multivariate $L^1$ depth.

+Other well-known depths are the convex hull peeling depth \cite{barnett1976}, the Oja depth \cite{oja1983}, and the spherical depth \cite{elmore2006}, among others.
+They have been extended to functional spaces, see \cite{fraiman2001,lopez2009,claeskens2014,cuevas2009}, to Riemannian manifolds, see \cite{fraiman2019}, and also to general metric spaces, see \cite{fraiman2020}.
+Several different applications of depths notions have been proposed, in particular for classification problems, by means of the depth-depth method \cite{vencalek2017}, or to functional data, see \cite{mosler2017}.
+Most classical notions of depth, introduced initially on $\mathbb{R}^d$, can not be directly extended to general metric spaces or even to functional spaces or manifolds.
 Some of them are computationally infeasible on high dimensional spaces, such as Liu's or Tukey's depth, because the computational complexity is exponential in the number of dimensions.
-This is not the case of the depth introduced in \citep{fraiman2020}, i.e. the lens depth, whose computational complexity is of order $n^2$, and, as we will see, it can be easily extended to general metric spaces.
-This make the lens depth particularly suitable for estimating its level sets, by means of the level sets of its empirical version, based on an iid sample.
-This is one of the main goals of this manuscript.
+This is not the case of the depth introduced in \cite{liu2011}, i.e. the lens depth, whose computational complexity is of order $n^2$, and, as we will see, it can be easily extended to general metric spaces.
+This makes the lens depth particularly suitable for estimating it's level sets, by means of the level sets of it's empirical version, based on an iid sample, which is one of the main goals of this manuscript.
 An extension to Riemannian manifolds of the lens depth (called weighed lens depth) was recently introduced in \cite{cholaquidis2020} to tackle the supervised classification problem, and a point-wise a.s consistency result is obtained (see Theorem 2).
 Here we focus on a different problem, i.e: level set estimation of the lens depth on general metric spaces.
 This require uniform a.s. consistency of the empirical lens depth to the population one, which is developed in Section \ref{cons}.